junaidmasoodi/junaidmasoodi.github.com/_posts/2015-04-01-modern-front-end-developer.markdown

 * __Audits.__ Audit is carried during page load and is useful for finding unused css styles.

 * __Console.__ The Console panel is primarily for testing Applications and web pages.
 Here we initiate debugging and create JavaScript profiles.

+<h3 class="post--sub--heading">Compass</h3>

+Compass is an open-source CSS authoring framework which uses the Sass stylesheet language to make writing stylesheets powerful and easy.
+If you're not familiar with Sass, Go to [sass-lang.com](http://sass-lang.com) to learn all about how it works.

+<h3 class="post--sub--heading">SASS</h3>

+Gone are the days when vanilla css was written, then came something called as css preprocessing.
+Here we are!
+Css preprocessing helps in writing managable and clean CSS.
+Compiling isn't also a pain.
+It makes our css "Don't repeat yourself", saves time, easy to setup, makes websites prettier, code become organized.
+We can extend classes and many frameworks make it more beautiful.
+Mostly, you'll find that the three most popular CSS preprocessors, Sass, LESS, and Stylus are more or less the same.
+In short its a must have love for Front-End Developer.

+<h3 class="post--sub--heading">npm</h3>

+__npm__ is a package manager for almost everything, atleast for Front-End developer. npm makes it easy for JavaScript developers to share and reuse code, and it makes it easy to update the code that you're sharing.

+<h3 class="post--sub--heading">Grunt</h3>

+Grunt is the automation, It is a big help for projects.
+Linting the code, minification, compiling is done frequently.
+Using Grunt saves our time, it runs all the tasks for us thus saves times.
+There are hundreds of plugins available and almost anything we can automate using Grunt that too with minimum efforts.
+Grunt and Grunt plugins are installed and managed via npm.

+<h3 class="post--sub--heading">Browser Stack</h3>

+Its not possible to have every machine and every device available for testing (It is recomended) but Alas! not possible for everyone.
+Here Browser Stack comes for help.
+It helps in testing our websites for cross browser compatibility on real browsers.
+The best part is we can test both protected or public servers.

+There are many many Javascript Libraries and Frameworks that qualify for the list of Front-End Developers like backbone, angularJS, meteor, KnockoutJS, ember etc.